 This isn’t to say that data driven marketing is devoid of either gut feel or creativity.
 Despite the amount spoken about Artificial Intelligence (AI) in marketing, in my view the real benefits of data driven marketing are seen when a human adds the final part of understanding to the data.
 Whilst the marketing may be driven by data, it is insight and creativity that turns the data and analysis into successful marketing.

 Moving on from my view of the data driven world, I should provide a definition that is commonly accepted.
-It would be fair to say that a simple explanation of data driven marketing is:
+It would be fair to say that a simple explanation of data driven marketing is:“Data Driven Marketing is a method of marketing that draws upon various pieces of data available to the marketer, in order to provide a better return on investment for the organisation employing such tactics and typically involving a more personalised, and arguably therefore better, experience for the recipient of such marketing activities.”

 The starting point for data driven marketing should be: what data is available?
 The second question is then: what can I learn from the data?